k-amin07/G14Arch/README.md

 ```

 # KDE Tweaks
-## Window Size
-I prefer the apps to open in windowed mode, in the center of the screen with 1280 * 720 resolution.
-To do this, add Window Rule, name it `Window Size`.
-Set the following rules

-- Window Class: Unimportant
-- Match whole window class: No
-- Window Types: Normal window (deselect all others)
-- Size: Apply Initially, 1280x720
-- Ignore Requested Geometry: Force, Yes.

-To make brave launch in 1280x720, do the following:
-- Edit `/usr/share/applications/brave-browser.desktop`
-- line 111: change `Exec=brave %U` to `Exec=brave %U --window-size="1280,720"`
-- Repeat for line 111 and 223

 ## Gamma Correction
 In display and monitor -> gamma, change gamma to 0.9 for better colors